INTRODUCTION

 This essay could have begun: “After forgotten for about 60 years, an archival discovery of Sabina Spielrein’s manuscripts in Geneva in the late 1970s and early 1980s single-highhandedly triggered a rebirth of her legacy.
 A suitcase containing her extensive personal papers, including her private diaries, developmental psychology notes, and over 80 letters exchanged with Carl Gustav Jung and Sigmund Freud.”

 Did it?
 I read what I got hands on.
 It seems, a lot was written of her since then, but little clarity was achieved.
-The independent theorist came again in the cross hairs of Freudians, Jungians,.. and plenty of new posthumous ‘friends’.
-Arguable she became a vessel for their cause, a projection screen for them, a juicy human interest story.
+The independent pioneering theorist came again in the cross hairs of Freudians, Jungians,.. and plenty of new posthumous ‘friends’.
+Arguable she became a vessel for causes, a projection screen for many, a juicy human interest story for some.
+His-Story.
+With notable exceptions for instance: Carotenuto Aldo, Kerr John and Reichebächer, Sabine.

 PRIMARY SOURCE APPARATUS